kptdev/kpt/site/book/01-getting-started/02-quickstart.md

 $ kpt fn render
 ```

-In this case, the author of the `nginx` package has already declared a function
-(`kubeval`) that validates the resources using their OpenAPI schema.

-In general, regardless of how you choose to customize the package — whether by
+Regardless of how you choose to customize the package — whether by
-manually editing it or running imperative functions — you need to _render_ the
+manually editing it or running one-time functions using `kpt fn eval` — you need to _render_ the
 package before applying it the cluster.
 This ensures all the functions declared
 in the package are executed, and the package is ready to be applied to the
 cluster.